Why You Shouldn’t Ignore Numb Hands While Sleeping

 First, you need to realize that when any body part goes numb, it means that the nerve supply to that area has been cut off.
 So your hands going numb while you sleep means that some nerve that goes from your neck to the hand is being compressed.
 Nerves have their own blood supply around the outside, so pressure on a nerve cuts off that blood supply and the nerve eventually is starved for oxygen and nutrients, making the nerve shut down.

 When the neck gets into a weird position at night and the muscles that protect it during the day relax, the nerves get crunched and the hands go numb.
 Many times a cervical collar worn only at night will reduce the numbness.
 You may need to experiment with different collars or varying amounts of tightness (usually wearing it loosely while sitting at the side of the bed is enough, as the shoulders come up when you sleep and this makes the collar tighter).
 If this helps your hands, you likely need a cervical MRI to check this out.

 Other causes can include carpal tunnel syndrome in the wrists.
 This is when the main nerve of the hand (median nerve) gets pinched in the tunnel that it traverses in the wrist.
 Usually if this is the cause, simple wrist splints worn at night can be a huge help.
 However, both of these issues may require your doctor to take a closer look at the overarching cause of this problem.Learn about Regenexx procedures for spine conditions.

-These include tennis and golfer’s elbow (lateral and medial epicondylitis) as well as arthritis in the hands and shoulder.
+These include tennis and golfer’s elbow (lateral and medial epicondylitis) as well as arthritis in the hands and shoulder (3).
 How could this happen?
 The muscles protecting these areas go offline and the extra motion in the joint (which is imperceptible), ends up frying the joint over time.
 In addition, other new research shows that bad nerves may end up dumping nasty arthritis causing chemicals into the joints.

 The upshot?
 Numbness in your hands at night is a big deal.
-It’s often ignored by physicians who aren’t experts in the area of musculoskeletal treatment, but take it seriously and find out it’s root cause.
+It’s often ignored by physicians who aren’t experts in the area of musculoskeletal treatment, but take it seriously and find out its root cause.
 If you don’t, you’ll be wondering why your nerves are getting slowly less sensitive (changes in overall sensation) or why your shoulders, elbows, and hands ache all the time!